Cosmic Variance (blog)

-Cosmic Variance was a collaborative weblog discussing physics, astrophysics, and other topics, written by JoAnne Hewett, Mark Trodden, Sean Carroll, Risa Wechsler, Julianne Dalcanton, John Conway, and Daniel Holz.
+Cosmic Variance was a collaborative weblog discussing physics, astrophysics, and other topics, written by JoAnne Hewett, Mark Trodden, Sean Carroll, Risa Wechsler, Julianne Dalcanton, Clifford Johnson, John Conway, and Daniel Holz.
 It was the successor to Carroll's earlier blog Preposterous Universe, which began in early 2004 and ran through much of 2005.
 The blog's name came from the cosmology concept of cosmic variance.

 Cosmic Variance rapidly become "undoubtedly the most popular blog written by physicists."
 In 2006, Nature reported that it was the fourth most popular science blog and one of only five blogs by scientists in the 3500 most popular blogs.
 As of July 26, 2007, Cosmic Variance had a Technorati authority of 1001 and rank of 2277.
 In 2008, the blog became part of the Discover magazine website.